Readify/madskillz/README.md

 #### My investment back into Readify is a significant part of our success.
 - I am a trusted voice to the Readify Executive.
-- I conceptualise and drive initiatives at the executive level in Readify and have track record of bringing others along for the journey.
+- I conceptualise and drive initiatives at the executive level in Readify and have track record of collaborating with others to effect change.
 - I recognise that I'm an overhead and the value I bring to the company is different to most billable consultants, and I recognise the importance of that fact.

 # Thoughts about the retrospective process
 > To look back at events that have taken place and incorporate our successes and improvements into our daily work life.

 ### Some thoughts from my perpective
-- As a person I’d prefer to get insight from someone’s real-life experiences, and from them going on the journey with me.
+- As a person I’d prefer to get insight from someone’s real-life experiences, and from them mentoring me as I grow.
 - As a person I’d like insight from someone I’ve worked with and can trust to be both candid and fair.
 - As a person I’d like insight that is based in real-life examples rather than guesswork from afar.
 - As a person I’d like suggestions or a coaching plan that lead to me growing as an individual.